LUMA is excited to announce the release of our 2022 Full Year Market Report!

 - For the year, LUMA.A and LUMA.M were down 59% and 52%, respectively.
 This compares to the performance of the broader market indices of the S&P500 and NASDAQ-100 which were down 19% and 33%, respectively.

-Download the report to get smarter on the sectors and check out Director Conor McKenna’s viewpoints on the stabilizing markets, historic trading multiples, and what’s next for 2023.
+Download the report to get smarter on the section and check out Conor McKenna’s outtake on the stabilizing markets, historic trading multiples, and what’s next for 2023.